-Level of training Course title Frequency Notes Level 1 Safeguarding Children Face to face session delivered by SSOTSCB approved trainer Every 3 years as part of whole school update This must be completed irrespective of any other training undertaken.
-If you commission a level 1 course that is NOT APPROVED by Staffordshire & Stoke-on-Trent SCB, it may not be sufficiently in depth for Ofsted.
+Level of training Course title Frequency Notes Level 1 Safeguarding Children Face to face session delivered by SOTSCB approved trainer Every 3 years as part of whole school update This must be completed irrespective of any other training undertaken.
+If you commission a level 1 course that is NOT APPROVED by Stoke-on-Trent and Staffordshire SCB, it may not be sufficiently in depth for Ofsted.
 SCB Level 1 workbook accompanying the course should be retained for Ofsted.
 Level 2 Level 2 Working Together to Safeguard Children - multi agency (full 2 days) No requirement to renew providing some safeguarding training is undertaken every 2 years.
-This course can only be delivered face to face in a multi-agency setting to be compliant.
+This course can be delivered face to face or virtually to be compliant.
+DSLs who wish to refresh this course need undertake day 1 only.
+Level 3 Subject specific courses relevant to needs of school community.
+Suggested: - No requirement to renew level 3 courses providing some safeguarding See SCB Training Prospectus for additional relevant courses